TkFxCode/td-td-dashboard/README.md

 This is a [Next.js](https://nextjs.org/) project with the new Nextjs 13 App Directory.
 Auth, and Database managed with [`appwrite`](https://appwrite.io/).

+You will find a Getting Started below to guide you on how to setup this project for yourself.

 This is my entry to the 2023 [Appwrite Hackathon](https://hashnode.com/hackathons/appwrite).
 Be sure to check out my [HashNode](https://hashnode.com/hackathons/appwrite) article for more details.
 You can find a video demo below of the application.